google-deepmind/csil/README.md

 We have also included a Colab [here](https://colab.research.google.com/github/deepmind/csil/blob/master/scripts/soft_policy_iteration.ipynb) that reproduces the discrete grid world experiments shown in the paper, for a range of imitation learning algorithms.

-We encourage the use of accelerators (GPUs, TPUs) for CSIL.
-As it requires a larger policy architecture, it has a slow wallclock time if run only on CPUs.
+We highly encourage the use of accelerators (i.e. GPUs, TPUs) for CSIL.
+As CSIL requires a larger policy architecture, it has a slow wallclock time if run only on CPUs.

-For a reproduction of the paper's experiment, see this Weights & Biase project.
+For a reproduction of the paper's experiment, [see this Weights & Biases project](https://wandb.ai/jmw125/csil/workspace).

+The additional imitiation learning baselines shown in the paper [are available in Acme](https://github.com/google-deepmind/acme/tree/master/examples/baselines/imitation).

 ### Open issues